TV App Integration

 Design black loading screens.
 Loading screens may appear during the transition to playing content.
 They should appear black so they blend with the fade-to-black functionality of the TV app.

 Minimize content on loading screens.
 If you must include branding or imagery on a loading screen, do so minimally and in a way that maintains the black background and moves seamlessly to playback.

 The user remains in your app after exiting playback, rather than returning to the TV app.
 This experience shouldn’t cause the user to become disoriented.

 Show a contextually relevant screen.
 When exiting playback, display a detail screen for the content the user was just watching and include an option to resume playback.
 If a detail screen isn’t available, show a menu that includes the content the user was just watching or your app’s main menu.

 Be prepared for an immediate exit.
 Prepare an exit screen as soon as possible after receiving a playback notification so the user sees it even if they exit immediately after playback begins.

 Many popular TV providers allow users to sign in to their accounts at the system level, eliminating the need to authenticate on an app-by-app basis.
 If your app requires TV provider authentication, use this capability to provide the most efficient onboarding experience.

 Avoid displaying a sign-out option when the user is signed in at the system level.
-If your app must include a sign-out option, invoking it should direct the user to Settings > TV Provider to sign out of their account.
+If your app must include a sign-out option, invoking it should prompt the user to navigate to Settings > TV Provider to sign out of their account.